-In January the school had a new intake of 26 children into Baby class (the youngest class) whilst all the other classes moved up by 1 year.
-To accommodate the growth of the school, during 2016 two more classrooms were built.
-Currently 8 classrooms are occupied.
+In January the school had a new intake of 28 children into PP1 class (the youngest class) whilst all the other classes moved up by 1 year.
+To accommodate the growth of the school, during 2018 two more classrooms were built bringing the total to 11.
+Currently 9 classrooms are occupied.